Digital Marketing Operations Leader, Cummins

 If you notice an uptick in traffic from one particular source for them, it might indicate an opportunity for your brand to get in while the getting’s good and intercept their website traffic with ads or content of your own.

 Understanding where your competitors are placing display advertisements, and which display advertisements are working for them, offers a huge leg up for your business.
-If you are new to display advertising, this kind of market intelligence can give you a playbook for your own display advertising strategy instead of starting from ground zero.
+If you are new to programmatic advertising, this kind of market intelligence can give you a playbook for your own display advertising strategy instead of starting from ground zero.